slavnikov/BootUp/README.md

 ### Redux

-The redux 'single source of truth' model ensures that all data coming back from the Rails backend is maintained in a single frontend store.
+The Redux 'single source of truth' model ensures that all data coming back from the Rails backend is maintained in a single frontend store.
 As a user interacts with the application, the interactions set of actions which are pre-built to modify specific data.

 These actions are caught and parsed to modify the state of the store ...
 ```javascript